dimitri/pgcopydb/docs/ref/pgcopydb_restore.rst

 ::

   pgcopydb restore
-     schema     Restore a database schema from custom files to target database pre-data   Restore a database pre-data schema from custom file to target database post-data  Restore a database post-data schema from custom file to target database
+    schema      Restore a database schema from custom files to target database pre-data    Restore a database pre-data schema from custom file to target database post-data   Restore a database post-data schema from custom file to target database parse-list  Parse pg_restore --list output from custom file

 .. _pgcopydb_restore_schema: